jp-turra/reactive-robot/README.md

   * `IR_KEY_DOWN`: Move the robot backward if in manual mode
   * `IR_KEY_LEFT`: Turn the robot left if in manual mode
   * `IR_KEY_RIGHT`: Turn the robot right if in manual mode

+# License

+This project is licensed under the terms of the GNU General Public License.
+See the file "LICENSE" for details.